xilution/xilution-graphql-backend-example/README.md

     * To see the sub-organization's users run, `yarn xln:rhino:show-users`.
     * To delete a sub-organization's user run, `yarn xln:rhino:delete-user {user_id}`.

+    * TODO - make a note about needing a credit card in Prod.

 1. Verify the New User's Email Address